Free Market Capitalism is Immoral

 For a system that is striving to persist this is not a problem as long as there is enough energy coming into the system to replace that which is dissipated.
 Terrestrial ecosystems are complex living economies that grow and are sustained by energy from the sun, which more than compensates for what they dissipate away.

 However, the Second Law is consequential beyond the simple fact that no machine can ever work with 100% efficiency.
 As a consequence of friction things wear out over time.
 As a consequence of combustion (or other forms of energy release such as nuclear fission) fuel is converted into material waste that is less useful but which is nevertheless consequential.
 For example, CO2, a major by-product of carbon fuels, is a greenhouse gas.
 And many byproducts of energy use are toxic.
+Since these are unwanted side effects of energy use that do not contribute to the end toward which the use was intended, they constitute entropic effects of that use.

 In biology the major consequence of the Second Law is that organisms get old and decrepit and eventually die, owing to accumulating wear and tear and metabolic toxins.
 But in the economics of ecology most everything gets recycled, so there is very little waste other than the heat that must (according to the Second Law) be dissipated.